Future technology is what scientists, researchers,

 may not yield results for decades if ever.

-Money on upcoming tech may be wasted in the eyes of some
+Money on emerging tech may be wasted in the eyes of some

 who decide that caution is the better part of valor.
 But,